MuhamadAlee/Titanic_Survivals_Cassification/README.md

 # Titanic_Survivals_Cassification

-Classification on titanic dataset on Kaggle.
+Classification on titanic dataset of Kaggle.

   step 1 : We have performed simple Classification problem to the kaggle dataset of the titanic survivals based on the few features.